Is this a barbecue sauce?

 How did you come up with this sauce?

-I've been perfecting this sauce for eight years after my wife wanted me to try replicating a dish her grandmother made back in the 70's.
-And after living in the freezing cold for six months straight, Mary wanted nothing more than this sauce, baked with shrimp, chicken or firm tofu and a loaf of french bread.
+I'd been perfecting this sauce for quite some time after friends wanted me to try replicating a dish we'd discovered on travels in the southern US.
+Then after a life change and living in the freezing cold for six months straight, I wanted nothing more than this sauce, baked with shrimp, chicken or pork and a loaf of french bread.
 It's far different than what you'll find on the grocery shelves.

 Is this sauce high in saturated fat?